nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Listing events
-Shows a list of all events that are completed. <br>
+Shows a list of events that are not completed.
+Or shows a list of all events. <br>

 Format: `list /e [/a]` <br>